swiftlang/swift-package-manager/README.md

 * Our [bug tracker](http://bugs.swift.org)

 If you’re not comfortable sharing your question with the list, contact details for the code owners can be found in [CODE_OWNERS.txt](CODE_OWNERS.txt); however, the mailing list is usually the best place to go for help.

 ---

+## Contributions

+To learn about the policies and best practices that govern contributions to the Swift project, please read the [Contributor Guide](https://swift.org/contributing/).

+If you are interested in contributing, please read the [Community Proposal](Documentation/PackageManagerCommunityProposal.md), which provides some context for decisions made in the current implementation and offers direction for the development of future features.

+Instructions for setting up the development environment are available [here](Documentation/Development.md).

+The Swift package manager uses [llbuild](https://github.com/apple/swift-llbuild) as the underlying build system for compiling source files.
+It is also open source and part of the Swift project.

+---